Common Cold Safety Talk

 - Stay away from individuals who are sick.

 - Disinfect commonly touched surfaces.

 If you happen to get a cold, help prevent spreading it by practicing the same good hygiene tips as above.
 It is also important to stay home from work if needed as well as avoiding gatherings or social events while sick.

 Negative Effects of Having a Cold

-Obviously no one desires having a cold much less having to deal with its effects while at work.
-Outside of just plain feeling bad there can be many different ways your work is affected.
+Obviously, no one desires to have a cold, much less having to deal with its effects while at work.
+Outside of just plain feeling bad, there can be many different ways your work is affected.
 Some ways a cold can affect you:

 - Lower energy- One of the biggest effects the common cold has is robbing you of your energy.
 Your body is working overtime to fight the cold, along with trying to sustain all the regular bodily functions, so naturally, you will not be at a normal energy level.

 - Decreased focus- When you are not feeling your best, you cannot fully focus on the task at hand.
 Whether you are thinking about how you do not feel well or sneezing nonstop, your focus on a work task will be negatively affected.

 - Lower morale- Morale goes a long way in working productively and safely, especially as part of a team.
 When you or others are sick around you, everyone’s mood can be affected.
 With low energy levels, peoples’ moods and attitudes towards one another while at work will most likely not be at all-time positive levels.